Chief-Buka/Team2/README.md

 ### Map - attack()
 If ghost calls this function upon a successfull attack it will update the map and end the game.
 ### Map - eatCookie()
+The eatCookie function will allow pacman to eat a cookie and increase the points.
+To implement this function, I needed to check if there was a cookie at Pacman's location.
+If there was, then we remove the necessary components from our map instances, and increment the number of cookies eaten.
+Finally, we return the component.